brizzbuzz/knut/README.md

 -->

 Plutus aims to do away with the existing infrastructure around decentralized stable coins.
-No more APRs, no more potential liquidations, no more over collateralizing.
+No more APRs, no more potential liquidations.
+TODO Doc explaining.

 <!--
 ![](header.png)